pablobuenaposada/HonDash/docs/README.md

 ## Known issues

-- With K-Pro v2/v3 data logging should be disabled to run HonDash
+- With K-Pro v2/v3 Hondata data logging (not the HonDash one) should be disabled to run HonDash
 - In K-Pro map sensor would only show up to 1.8 bar
 - Raspberry Pi 4 with old firmware could have WiFi connectivity problems while using the HDMI port, if this is happening to you please update the firmware <https://www.youtube.com/watch?v=FZ2Kfg8xnBw>